Kyrgyzstan: Religion

-Islam is the dominant religion of Kyrgyzstan.
-The CIA World Factbook estimates that as of 2017, 90% of the population is Muslim, with the majority being Sunni; 7% are Christian, including 3% Russian Orthodoxy, and the remainder are other religions.
+Islam is the dominant religion in Kyrgyzstan, and most of the Kyrgyz are Muslim.
+The CIA World Factbook estimates that as of 2017, 90% of the population is Muslim, with the majority being Non-denominational and Sunni; 7% are Christian, including 3% Russian Orthodoxy, and the remainder are other religions.
 A 2009 Pew Research Center report indicated 86.3% of Kyrgyzstan's population adhering to Islam.
 The great majority of Muslims are Sunni, adhering to the Hanafi school of thought, although a 2012 Pew survey report showed that only 23% of respondents to a questionnaire chose to identify themselves as Sunni, with 64% volunteering that they were "just a Muslim".
-There are a few Ahmadiyya Muslims, though unrecognised by the country.
+There are a few Ahmadiyya Muslims, though unrecognized by the country.

 During Soviet times, state atheism was encouraged.
 Today, however, Kyrgyzstan is a secular state, although Islam has exerted a growing influence in politics.
 For instance, there has been an attempt to arrange for officials to travel on hajj (the pilgrimage to Mecca) under a tax-free arrangement.

 While Islam in Kyrgyzstan is more of a cultural background than a devout daily practice for many, public figures have expressed support for restoring religious values.
 For example, human rights ombudsman Tursunbay Bakir-Ulu noted, "In this era of independence, it is not surprising that there has been a return to spiritual roots not only in Kyrgyzstan, but also in other post-communist republics.
 It would be immoral to develop a market-based society without an ethical dimension."

 Additionally, Bermet Akayeva, the daughter of Askar Akayev, the former President of Kyrgyzstan, stated during a July 2007 interview that Islam is increasingly taking root across the nation.
 She emphasized that many mosques have recently been built and that the Kyrgyz are increasingly devoting themselves to Islam, which she noted was "not a bad thing in itself.
 It keeps our society more moral, cleaner."
-There is a contemporary Sufi order present which adheres to a somewhat different form of Islam than the orthodox Islam.
+There is a contemporary Sufi order present which adheres to a somewhat different form of Islam than orthodox Islam.